© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Medieval Settlement, south-east of Upton Cressett Hall is a scheduled monument protected by Historic England under reference 1409739.
 View the official record →

-Medieval Settlement, south-east of Upton Cressett Hall is a dispersed settlement of medieval date situated in the parish of Upton Cressett in Shropshire.
+Medieval Settlement, south-east of Upton Cressett Hall, is a dispersed archaeological site comprising the remains of a medieval village settlement.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1409739.

 Medieval Settlement, south-east of Upton Cressett Hall is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1409739.